hope-ui/hope-ui/README.md

 Other theme tokens like **sizes** and **space** should cover the most variety of use cases.

-Try to follow the design system as much as possible and use the `css` prop (described below) when you want to "break the rules".
+You can use the `css` prop (described below) when you want to "break the rules".

 ### What if I have a totally different design language than Hope UI ?